nhsd-a2si/docs-uec-appts/_pages/functional_spec/cr/cr_workflow.md

 folder: functional_spec
 ---

+{% include warning.html content="The information on this page is currently out of scope and will form part of a future enhancement.
+It is included here for interest only" %}

 There are a number of workflows where the cancel/rebook capability can be demonstrated.

 The following example walks through a reasonably complex scenario that demonstrates the key interactions and their sequence: